Light Fixture Installation and Safety Tips

-- If there are fragile parts (e.g. glass globes), keep them in a safe place until installation--away from kids, pets, potential falls and so on.
+- If there are fragile parts (e.g. glass globes), keep them in a safe place until installation--away from kids, pets, potential breakage and so on.

 - Check the existing junction box to be sure it can hold the weight of the new fixture.
 If in doubt, replace the junction box with one that is approved for the weight of your new fixture.
 Ceiling fans and heavy lights should always be supported by the ceiling joists.

-- If you are inexperienced in electrical wiring or light fixture installation, always contact a licensed electrician.
+- If you are inexperienced in electrical wiring or light fixture installation, or just feel like you can't complete the job yourself, always contact a licensed electrician!

 - ALWAYS shut off power to the circuit before attempting removal of an existing fixture or fixture installation.
 NEVER attempt to replace a fixture while the wire is "hot."